flylo/easy-python-ml/README.md

   * To run the image as a container, run `sh deployment.sh run`

   * To get a link to the notebook on your local machine, run `sh deployment.sh local-notebook`

+  **NOTE** Notebooks created on your local machine will not save automatically - they must be downloaded to persist.